Vancouver Island and Coast Economic Region

 The overall employment trend is positive, with strong growth in the past year.

-Key industries driving the trend are: Wholesale and retail trade, Professional, scientific and technical services, Educational services, Health care and social assistance, Public administration.
+Key industries driving the trend are: Construction, Wholesale and retail trade, Professional, scientific and technical services, Health care and social assistance, Public administration.

 Local Workforce Insights